How do you actually book flights with CC points?

 There are two main ways to use your credit card points to book flights:

-✈️ The credit card’s travel portal [example: you log into Capital One Travel and book a flight the same way you would on Expedia].
+✈️ The credit card’s travel portal [example: you log into the banjk's travel site and book a flight the same way you would on Expedia].

 - Easy to use